Home » Adding Effects to Scenes

 4. Use the playback controls to find the exact moment in your scene where you would like the record the audio.

-Note: The duration the effect will be displayed depends on the default settings specified on the Movie Remixtab.
+Note: the duration the effect is displayed depends on the default settings specified on the Movie Remix tab.
 See Editing Audio Properties for information on editing its duration and other properties.